nickscavuzzo33/Jupyternotebooks/README.md

 CASE statement for conditional logic

 # Predict ETH/USD
+Simple predicition model made for allora labs ML model to host in their node

 # Casual Inference A/B Testing
 examples of data Coinbase may want to use